 10 Best Real World Applications of Hologram Technology

-Finally, however, it looks like we are approaching the day where that dream of real holograms may actually become a reality.
-Scientists around the world have come up with new and inventive ways to use lasers, modern digital processors, and motion sensing technologies to create several different types of holograms which could change the way we consume and interact with media in the very near future.
+Finally, however, it looks like we are approaching the day when that dream of real holograms may actually become a reality.
+Scientists around the world have come up with new and inventive ways to use lasers, modern digital processors, and motion sensing technologies to create several different types of holograms, which could change the way we consume and interact with media in the very near future.

 1. The Aerial Burton Laser Plasma Holograph:

 Until recently, any "hologram" examples have required glass, smoke, or water to bounce light from, but not anymore.
 A company known as Aerial Burton has created a holographic projector that uses a plasma laser to float a 3D image in mid-air.
 At the moment, it's very rudimentary stuff, but it shows that light can be viewed without the need to bounce it off a surface.
 The technology uses a 1kW infrared pulse laser which is focused on direct points in the air via a 3D scanner causing the molecules in the air to be ionized to create a plasma.
 While this tech is rudimentary right now it's an important step in the right direction to ubiquitous holographic displays in thin air.

 2. Pepper’s Ghost:

 If you’re a fan of music, then this is one hologram you are probably familiar with.
 It’s an old technology of illusion, but new designs have made it awesome.
 Pioneers of something they like to call “digital resurrection,” MDH Hologram was the first company to master photorealistic and flexible hologram technology for performance venues.
 It can be incredibly realistic, too, as proven by the holograms of Tupac, Michael Jackson, and even Indian Prime Minister Narendra Modi.
 Using high-end motion capture technology and full 3D CGI they completely recreate a person from head to toe, then projects them into a nearly invisible pane of glass.